★ Event Financials

 - Rental charges are entered on the Booking > Rental Rates tab, and items (food and beverage, furniture, staffing, etc) are entered on the Detailing tab.
 Anything which you will bill to the client will be included on these tabs.

 Please note that items that are not being billed but are needed to fulfill the event will also be on these tabs.
 Check unbillable when you add these items to the event - you will still be able to enter a cost for the item, but it will not appear on any proposals, contracts, or invoices.

 - Additional revenue for the event, such as from parking or concessions, will be entered on the Financials > Details tab.

+Once you begin adding actual revenue, it will display on the event details overview tab as well as in the event list.
+The actual revenue amount will update whenever you add additional items or revenue to the event.
 The Financials > Summary tab allows you to see a quick snapshot of the event financials.
 The summary on the left displays event estimates and actuals, allowing you to see a high level P&L for the event.

 The Totals on the right will give you a quick overview of the event balance and revenue.
 You'll be able to easily see all charges, all payments, what has been invoiced (or not), and any balance due.

 - The first section lists all client-facing charges:

 - Subtotal: total of all charges before discounts, service charges, and taxes